breathbath/gotainer/README.md

 To detect possible cycles in a container, you should trigger the container's `Check` function in a go test.
 We recommend to create a simple test as mentioned [here](https://github.com/breathbath/gotainer#testing) and setup a CI env to detect cycles before the faulty code goes to production.

+## Duplicates detection
+It's very common that service declarations are copy pasted.
+But sometimes you might forget to change the pasted service id.
+The default behaviour of the RuntimeContainer is to override all duplicates with the latest values.

+So if you declare a "proxyProvider" service of ProxyProvider struct and FileManager struct under the same name, you might expect that both are available.
+So you fetch "proxyProvider" from the container and get an error that the type of the value is wrong.
+So you check the config again and find "proxyProvider" service of ProxyProvider type.
+Everything looks fine but the error is still there.

+To avoid such kind of situations, a duplicates detector was added to the RuntimeContainer, which will complain if you try to declare the same service more than once.

+The duplicates detector is triggered every time you use `AddConstructor` or `AddNewMethod` of the `RuntimeContainer` as well as for config definitions.

+If you want to declare services without duplicates detector (e.g. for overriding existing services at runtime) you might use the `SetNewMethod` and `SetConstructor` functions.

+## Overriding existing services
+Overriding existing services is very helpful in testing environments, where you want to replace some resource critical services with their mocked implementations.

+A typical example might be a service which calls an external API e.g. payment gateway.
+Of course doing this in testing env is a very bad idea, as we don't want to create real payments for our testing scenarios.
+The problem is easily solved by replacing "payment" service with some dummy, which mimics payment gateway responses.

+To demonstrate the case for replacement of a service in a testing env, please have a look at the TestRegistrationPaymentGatewayFailure test and the
+PaymentGateway.go file in mocks folder.

+It's not recommended to override existing services in prod environment.
+The complexity of the services initialisation should be encapsulated in the container rather than outside of it.
+You should remember that the container is not a part of your business logic, it's just a helper to reduce the boilerplate code and arrange initialization code in one place.

+So doing something like:

+        cont := BuildMyAppContainer()
+        if os.Getenv("IS_PROXY_DISABLED") {
+            cont.SetNewMethod("proxy", NewNullProxy)
+        }

+is a bad idea, because the container becomes part of your business logic, and the initialization details are not encapsulated in the container as they are exposed to the outside caller.